adamantine007/padloper-base/README.md

 - delete person

-Comunication with DB based on Java Servlets + Ajax.
+Communication with DB based on Java Servlets + Ajax.

 A client have 4 section on one HTML page: add, select, delete person and commit DB.
 When client commit DB, all data convert to JSON format and stored in the **data.json** file.